yuzukicat/oh-my-zsh-conf/README.md

 ## ZSH (using Oh My ZSH) on Manjaro Linux
-It uses on my zsh passion theme which is a highly saturated color schema support 256 colors.
-Uses nord tmux for tmux, comes up with autosuggestions and syntax-highlighting.
+It uses on my zsh passion theme which is a highly saturated color schema supports 256 colors.
+Uses nord-tmux theme for tmux, come up with autosuggestions and syntax-highlighting.

 <p align="center">
   <img src="ohmyzsh_passion_color_schema_nord_tmux.png" width="600"/>